justincbagley/piranha/README.md

 *What is in PIrANHA?*

 PIrANHA is a mixture of shell scripts and R scripts written by the author, as well as Perl or Python code from other workers.
-Here is a slide showing the main files in the repository to-date:
-[ADD FIGURE HERE.]
+This repository lists the files and folders within PIrANHA above.

+**What's new in this release?**

+The current release, PIrANHA v0.1.3, includes a new 'BEASTRunner' shell script for automating the uploading and submission (hence running) of multiple BEAST XML input files to BEAST1 or BEAST2 on a supercomputing cluster using SLURM resource management.

 *What is possible with PIrANHA?* *Who cares?*